How to Remove Unwanted Internal Links in WordPress

 We all know the importance of internal links both from a user perspective and for helping your site rank better in Google.

-However, from time to time you might want to remove internal links.
+However, from time to time, you might want to remove unwanted internal links.
 While the process is fairly simple in WordPress, the harder part can be determining that you have internal links that need to be removed in the first place!

 Today I’m going to show you why you might want to remove or change some of your internal links to help you from an SEO perspective.
-I’ll also show you how to do it manually through WordPress or through an automated fashion using Link Whisper.
+I’ll also show you how to do it manually through WordPress or through an automated fashion using this internal linking tool, Link Whisper.

 Why Remove Internal Links?

 An internal link is a way to tell Google the exact keyword that you want an article to rank for in Google.
 You can do this by making the anchor text include the keyword phrase that you hope to rank for.